namastack/namastack-outbox/spring-outbox-docs/docs/index.md

 </div>

-## How It Works / Architecture Overview
+## :material-head-question: How It Works

 ![Namastack Logo](assets/diagram_light.svg#only-light){ width="60%", align=right }
 ![Namastack Logo](assets/diagram_dark.svg#only-dark){ width="60%", align=right}

+**Spring Outbox** brings bulletproof reliability to your event-driven systems — combining transactional integrity with seamless message delivery.

-**spring-outbox** solves the dual-write problem with database-backed reliability.
-Your component writes to both the entity table and outbox table within a single ACID transaction — guaranteeing atomicity between your domain state and message log.
+When your **application** writes data, both the **entity table** and the **outbox table** are updated within a **single ACID transaction**.
+This guarantees that your domain state and outgoing events are always consistent — even if the system crashes mid-operation.

-**No more inconsistent state when transactions fail halfway**.

-The outbox scheduler polls for unprocessed records and hands them to your implementation of an outbox processor, which publishes to your message broker with **automatic retry logic** (exponential backoff, jittered delays, configurable policies). **Distributed locking** ensures only one instance processes events per aggregate, eliminating race conditions while enabling **horizontal scaling**. **Event ordering per aggregate is guaranteed** — critical for state machines and dependent operations.

-**At-least-once delivery.
-Per-aggregate ordering.
-Zero data loss.**

-Built on Spring Boot and JPA, with Micrometer metrics, and production-grade retry mechanisms.
-Deploy with confidence across multiple instances — **spring outbox** handles **coordination**, **failure recovery**, and **thundering herd prevention** automatically.

-**Transactional guarantees meet message-driven architecture.**
+A background **outbox scheduler** polls the database for new outbox records and hands them off to your **custom outbox processor** — a lightweight interface you implement to publish messages to your **broker** (e.g. Kafka, RabbitMQ, SNS).

+Once messages are successfully delivered, they’re marked as processed.
+This architecture ensures:

+- **Zero message loss**, even under failure
+- **Strict per-aggregate ordering** for deterministic processing
+- **Horizontal scalability** with distributed locking
+- **At-least-once delivery** with safe retry policies and observability

+With **Spring Outbox**, you get the reliability of database transactions — and the resilience of message-driven design.
+Build confidently, scale safely, and never lose an event again.

+---

+!!! note "Disclaimer"

+    This project is an independent, community-maintained library and is not affiliated with, endorsed by, or sponsored by VMware, Broadcom, or the official Spring team.

+    It is designed to integrate with the Spring Framework ecosystem but is maintained separately under the `io.namastack` namespace.

+    All references to "Spring" are solely for the purpose of indicating compatibility or integration.
+    **"Spring" and "Spring Boot" are trademarks of their respective owners.**